 Learn all about spaghetti, butternut, kabocha (also known as buttercup) and acorn squash in this guide to winter squash.

 Don’t be fooled by the name, winter squash is not just for winter.
 In fact, it’s in season right now!
 And considering it weirdly snow flurried yesterday (yes, on October 18th) here in NY, winter is letting us know it’s just around the corner.
 There is a plethora of winter squash out there but we’re going to focus on the main 4: butternut, acorn, spaghetti and kabocha (also known as buttercup) today because that’s what seems to be easiest to find at my local farmer’s market and this post is part of my seasonal/local eating series sponsored by partner, Silk.
 It’s kind of crazy to think this series started with spring peas in this sweet pea lemon crepe cake and strawberries in this guide to strawberries and here we are almost half a year later talking about squash.
-Time flies!

 Some basic info on winter squash